Cruuncher/tpb-proxy-resolver-firefox/README.md

+# This repo has been deprecated
+https://github.com/Cruuncher/tpb-proxy-resolver now supports chrome and firefox through a build script.
+This repo will no further be updated

 # tpb-proxy-resolver-firefox

 This is a firefox port of tpb-proxy-resolver built for Google Chrome.
 The extension which adds a toolbar button for opening a working proxy to the pirate bay.